boniyeamincse/Blueteam-study/README.md

 ﻿# Blue team-study

+#Target Audience

+This course is ideal for:

+-[] Cybersecurity professionals interested in enhancing their defensive capabilities.
+-[] IT professionals responsible for network security and incident response.
+-[] Security analysts seeking to broaden their skill set in blue team operations.
+-[] Students or individuals looking to pursue a career in cybersecurity with a focus on defensive strategies.

+## Modules
 ### Module 1: Incident Response and Security Operations Fundamentals
 ### Module 2: Top 20 Open-Source Tools for Blue Teamers
 ### Module 3: Deploying Your Elastic Stack (ELK) SIEM